This website is dedicated to exploring the work of the 20th century British philosopher John Macmurray.

 The aim of the John Macmurray Fellowship is to make more widely known the writings and philosophy of John Macmurray, and to bring together for study and discussion those interested in his life and work.
 This is a new website.
 We welcome comments, ideas and suggestions.

-The Fellowship organises conferences and meetings, and produces a regular newsletter. find out more
+The Fellowship organises conferences and meetings, and produces a regular newsletter.
+Find out more